 - Discernment: Making Inspired Choices (Excerpt from Jesuit Volunteer Corps; 2017 Loyola Press.)

 PLACE Corps members serve as teachers primarily in under-resourced Catholic schools through a two-year cohort program, earning a master’s degree and California preliminary teaching credential, while living in faith-filled communities.

 The priority application deadline of January 31, 2018 is recommended to ensure thorough review, consideration, and notification of acceptance status no later than March 15th.
 Applications received through April are considered with rolling acceptance notifications as additional teaching positions become available.
 The PLACE Corps program application packet is available for download and completion online at soe.lmu.edu/place.
 The additionally required Graduate Division application needs to be completed online at graduate.lmu.edu/apply.

 PLACE Corps predominantly enrolls and accepts candidates into an elementary or secondary education teacher preparation program, in courses offered using a ‘hybrid’ format (60% face-to-face and 40% online).

-- Master of Arts in Elementary Education + California Multiple Subjects Preliminary Teaching Credential
+- Master of Arts in Urban Education + California Multiple Subjects Preliminary Teaching Credential

-- Master of Arts in Secondary Education + California Single Subject Preliminary Teaching Credential
+- Master of Arts in Urban Education + California Single Subject Preliminary Teaching Credential

 PLACE Corps also enrolls and accepts candidates who already hold a teaching credential/certificate into one of two master’s degree only programs.
 (Note: these candidates may attend classes on separate days/times than those enrolled in one of the master’s degree/teaching credential combined program listed above.)